Mary Ann Steggles: Education and employment

 Born in Norman, Oklahoma, Steggles graduated from St. Mary's High School in Oklahoma City in 1966.
 She went to the University of Oklahoma in Norman as well as Oklahoma State University in Stillwater before immigrating to Canada in 1969.

 Steggles studied art history at the University of Manitoba receiving her BFA First class honours in 1987.
 She studied with the authority on Hinduism, Dr. Klaus Klostermaier for her Interdisciplinary MA Degree (1990, University of Manitoba).
 During her studies with Klostermaier she received a Shastri Indo-Canadian Institute Fellowship to conduct research in India (1988).

 Steggles received a Commonwealth Scholarship (1990–92) to study with Dr. Alison Yarrington, an authority on British public monuments at the University of Leicester.
 She received her Ph.D. in 1993.
 In 1992, Steggles taught at Bishop's University in Lennoxville, Quebec.
-From 1993-99 she was Associate Professor of Art in the Faculty of Arts, Acadia University.
+From 1993 to 1999 she was Associate Professor of Art in the Faculty of Arts, Acadia University.
 Besides teaching she also acted as departmental chair for three years.

 In 1999, Steggles transferred to the School of Art at the University of Manitoba.
-She served as Associate Director from 2006–2008 and again from 2011 to the present.
+She served as Associate Director from 2006 to 2008 and again from 2011 to the present.
 In 2006 she received the Olive Beatrice Stanton Award for Teaching Excellence.